ElfSundae/Awesome-iOS/README.md

 ## Data/File Archive & Unarchive

+- [FastCoding](https://github.com/nicklockwood/FastCoding) - A faster and more flexible binary file format replacement for NSCoding, Property Lists and JSON
 - [SSZipArchive](https://github.com/ZipArchive/ZipArchive) - ZipArchive is a simple utility class for zipping and unzipping files on iOS, macOS and tvOS.
 - [GZIP](https://github.com/nicklockwood/GZIP) - A simple NSData category for gzipping/unzipping data in iOS and Mac OS.
 - [LzmaSDKObjC](https://github.com/OlehKulykov/LzmaSDKObjC) - Lzma SDK for Swift and Objective-C ( iOS & MacOS ) based on extended functionality of the C++ LZMA SDK code.